P.F. Chang’s spicy green beans are fresh green beans cooked in a flavorful Asian sauce, in this delicious restaurant copycat recipe!

 We enjoyed trying this recipe for spicy green beans.
 They are NOT too spicy at all, and have fantastic flavor!
 I used only 1 pound of green beans, so if you are using 2 pounds of beans the quantity will be much larger than shown in my photos!

-Hope you will consider trying this recipe… and I trust you will find it just as delicious as we did!
-Have a great day!
+Hope you will consider trying this recipe.
+I trust you will find it just as delicious as we did!
+Have a great day, and please come back again soon!

 Looking For More VEGETABLE SIDE DISHES?